gitHiele/purify-s-engine/README.md

 ## Contact:

-For any privacy concerns or issues with regards to my extension, email direct @ hieledeveloper@gmail.com
+For any privacy concerns or issues with regards to my extension, email directly @ hieledeveloper@gmail.com